What good faith means

 - assume that collective bargaining involves only calm, reasoned argument - bargaining often involves emotion, tension, grandstanding, and the use of pressure tactics.
 These are normal aspects of the process and good faith bargaining allows for this.

-See the Code of Good Faith in Collective Bargaining which gives employers and unions guidance on good faith when bargaining for a collective agreement or variation.
+The Code of Good Faith in Collective Bargaining gives employers and unions guidance on good faith when bargaining for a collective agreement or variation.